KDL-umass/Toybox-depricated/README.md

-# The Machine Learning Toybox
+# The Reinforcement Learning Toybox

 A set of games designed for testing deep RL agents.